 Dieters are always asking this question: what is stopping them from dropping pounds even though they feel as though they have tried everything?
-There are diets, cleanses, workout programs, and supplements: none of them leads to lasting results.
+There are diets, cleanses, workout programs, and supplements.
+Untold millions have tried them; but none of them leads to lasting results.
 What is at the root of this issue?

 Body and Mind

 First of all, determine if the issue is more in the mind or the body.
 Some people can’t lose weight because of a legitimate issue like hypothyroidism or use of certain medications.
 Feeling hungry all the time could be the result of leptin resistance.
 This is where your brain does not recognize you are circulating enough of the hormone that says you should be full.